SDomarecki/Specusticc/README.md

 ## License

-Project created as base for master thesis "Application of machine learning methods to prediction of stock exchange prices" written @ AGH UST 2020.
+Project created as base for master thesis "Application of machine learning methods in prediction of stock exchange prices" written @ AGH UST 2020.

 This project is released under the MIT Licence.
 See the bundled LICENSE file for details.